yihui/r-shippable/README.md

 necessary to rebuild R-devel: when no new commits were made to the SVN repo, the build step will be skipped.

+It may take more than 25 minutes to install all the packages and install R-devel for the first time.
+Next time it will take about 6 minutes to build this repo if R-devel needs to be re-built, otherwise it will only take about 2 minutes to build this repo in the future.
+Normally you do not really need to re-build this repo very frequently.

 I have a few custom setting for myself in this repo, which you may not need or may want to change if you fork this repo: